 In addition, YCharts makes it easy to find new stocks based on fundamental metrics with a comprehensive scanner.
 The platform also rates every stock based on its financial data, which makes the platform friendly for investors who are new to fundamental analysis.

 The best stock research website can help you save time and trade more profitably.
 However, no matter what research tool you use, it’s important to make sure that it fits fluidly into your existing trading strategy and is helping rather than hindering your investing.
-These five research platforms are some of our favorites and offer a good place for any trader to start research stocks.
+The six research platforms we highlighted are some of our favorites and offer a good place for any trader to start researching stocks.